FrancescoMussi/movilr/README.md

 ##### Store

-The `store` (located at `src/store.js`) represent the application state.
+The `store` (located at `src/store.js`) represent the application state. <br/>
 In this case it's very little.
-It just contain three state vars (the shows list and the notification data), one Action (asynchronous action to retrieve the shows list and commit the mutation with the data) and three Mutations to update the app's state.
+It just contain three state `vars` (the shows list and the notification data), one `Action` (the asynchronous action to retrieve the shows list and commit the mutation with the data) and three `Mutations` to synchronously update the app's state.